Government has ‘absolutely no plans’ to ban greyhound racing across UK

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The Culture Secretary has said the Government has “absolutely no plans” to ban greyhound racing, despite the Welsh Labour Government announcing their plan to do so.
+The Culture Secretary has said the Government has “absolutely no plans” to ban greyhound racing, despite the Welsh Labour Government announcing a plan to do so.

 Lisa Nandy told MPs she appreciates the “joy” greyhound racing brings and the “economic contribution” provided by the sport.